-We expect to report a loss for the full year 2007 primarily due to German tax law changes enacted in July of 2007 (more fully discussed below) which we expect to create additional tax expense of approximately \$86 million in the third quarter of 2007.
+We expect to report a net loss for the full year 2007 primarily due to German tax law changes enacted in August of 2007 (more fully discussed below) which created additional tax expense of approximately \$87.5 million in the third quarter of 2007.
 In addition we expect lower operating income for the full year 2007 compared to 2006 due to:

-- lower equity in earnings from TIMET resulting from the March 2007 distribution of our TIMET shares to our stockholders; - lower expected operating income across all of our segments in 2007; and - the gain from the land we sold in 2006.
+- lower equity in earnings from TIMET resulting from the March 2007 distribution of our TIMET shares to our stockholders; - lower operating income across all of our segments in 2007; and - the gain from the land we sold in 2006.